Ray Gill

-Ray Gill (8 December 1924, Manchester – 17 September 2001, Rochdale) holds the Football League appearance record for Chester.
+Ray Gill (8 December 1924 – 17 September 2001) was an English footballer.
+He holds the Football League appearance record for Chester.

 The full-back played in 406 league games for Chester from 1951 to 1962, putting him seven ahead of Ron Hughes (whose Chester career ran almost parallel to Gill's) and 10 ahead of Trevor Storton.

 Gill had earlier played for hometown club Manchester City, where he made eight appearances.
 However, he was to enjoy a regular place at Chester for most of his time with the club.
 This was despite the fact he was part-time in his later years at the club as he worked as a salesman.

 Gill was awarded testimonial matches by Chester in 1956 and 1962 against representative teams.
-He later played for Hyde United, Altrincham and Winsford United.
+He later played for Hyde United, Altrincham and Winsford United before moving into management with Radcliffe Borough between 1969 and 1973.